coral-xyz/anchor/docs/src/pages/docs/events.md

 ```

 Observe that we are using the event to provide a return value to a successful call to `initialize`.
 The data returned is fairly trivial, a `u64` integer and a short `String`.
+In the example we have only provided static values, but when enriched with dynamic data--such as an operating code and a description of it--the user gets output that can be actionable.
 Without the event, we would have no specific information about the outcome of the initialize function, besides that it was successful.

 Note that the event is declared with the `#[event]` macro, and defined using a `struct`.
 To supply the values,
 the pattern `emit!(MyEvent {...});` is used.
 The code above is a basic stamp that can be used for creating and consuming events within your program.